InterTriplete2010/IIR_Elliptic_Filter_CS_Library/README.md

 # IIR_Elliptic_Filter_CS_Library

 C# Library to calculate the coefficients of the Elliptic filter and to filter the data.
+This is the code uploaded in nuget.org.

 This code calculates the coefficients of the Band-pass, Band-stop, Low-pass and High-pass Elliptic filters.
 It also filters the data, but no zero-phase delay is applied.
 The name space is: IIR_Elliptic_Filter.
 The code follows the same steps as in Matlab.